Water requirements for hiking in the Victorian High Country

 Ideally, you want to bring as much water as possible from home.
 This is achievable on 1 day and 2 day hiking tours, but any longer than that, and you will need to collect water along the way.

 All water collected on the track, whether from river, creek, puddle, lake, water tank, tap or other sources, must be purified.
 The best way to do this, is to bring your water to a rolling boil for at least 1 minute.
 However, this is easier to do at the end of the day than it is whilst on the track.
-If you need to purify water while on the track, consider using either purification tablets, straw filter, filtering pump or a UV filter such as SteriPEN.
+If you need to purify water while on the track, we will use purification tablets, which our guides carry on all hikes.

 However, on all multi day hikes, you will need to carry more water than 2.5 litre hydration bladder.
 Don’t worry, we have some tips for you.
 Remember that everything you carry in, you must carry out.
 This includes bulky empty water bottles.
 Yes, you can refill and reuse them along the way, but even if they are half empty, they still take the same amount of space in your backpack as if they were full.
 This is where collapsible plastic bottles come very handy.
 There are many on the market of various sizes and prices.
 What I also find very handy, are empty wine cask bladders.
 They fold to nothing when empty.